 All returns for long positions are based on total return including dividends and capital gains distributions.
-Returns for short positions with negative allocation weights are based on the price return.
+Short positions can be entered by specifying a negative allocation weight for the shorted assets.

 The asset allocation backtesting tool uses asset class return data to backtest simulated portfolio returns.
 The asset allocation backtesting tool calculates portfolio returns (end balance, CAGR, IRR), risk characteristics (standard deviation, Sharpe ratio, Sortino ratio, maximum drawdown), and rolling returns based on monthly data.
-The risk free rate is based on historical 1-month treasury bill return data from Professor Kenneth French's data library.
+The risk free rate is based on historical 3-month treasury bill rates published by FRED.
 Inflation adjusted returns, withdrawals and contributions are based on the CPI-U data from the Bureau of Labor and Statistics.
 Internal rate of return (IRR) is shown for portfolios with periodic withdrawals or contributions.
 By default the simulated portfolio is rebalanced annually.
 Asset allocation drift data is displayed under the results section if rebalancing is disabled.
-Besides annual rebalancing the rebalancing period can also be set to monthly, quarterly, or semi-annual.
+Calendar based rebalancing can also be set to monthly, quarterly, or semi-annual frequency.
 Rebalancing bands are also supported, and the default rebalancing bands are based on 5% absolute deviation from the target allocation (large allocations), or 25% relative deviation from the target allocation (small allocations).
 If the target allocation for an asset is 60%, then the absolute deviation threshold would trigger rebalancing when the asset's weight in the portfolio hits 65% or 55%.
 If the target allocation for an asset is 10%, then the relative deviation threshold would trigger rebalancing when the asset's weight in the portfolio hits 12.5% or 7.5%.

 The portfolio backtesting tool calculates portfolio returns (end balance, CAGR, IRR) based on monthly asset returns.
 Risk characteristics (standard deviation, Sharpe ratio, Sortino ratio) are calculated from monthly returns and annualized, and maximum drawdown is calculated from monthly portfolio balances.
-The portfolio backtesting tool tool uses total return data for the specified mutual funds, ETFs and stocks, and assumes by default that all dividends and capital gains distributions are reinvested.
-Dividends are not included for short positions, which can be specified using a negative percentage allocation to a given asset.
-The risk free rate is based on historical 1-month treasury bill return data from Professor Kenneth French's data library.
+The portfolio backtesting tool uses total return data for the specified mutual funds, ETFs and stocks, and assumes by default that all dividends and capital gains distributions are reinvested.
+The risk free rate is based on historical 3-month treasury bill rates published by FRED.
 Inflation adjusted returns, withdrawals and contributions are based on the CPI-U data from the Bureau of Labor and Statistics.
 Internal rate of return (IRR) is shown for portfolios with periodic withdrawals or contributions.
 By default the simulated portfolio is rebalanced annually.
 Asset allocation drift data is displayed under the results section if rebalancing is disabled.
-Besides annual rebalancing the rebalancing period can also be set to monthly, quarterly, or semi-annual.
+Calendar based rebalancing can also be set to monthly, quarterly, or semi-annual frequency.
 Rebalancing bands are also supported, and the default rebalancing bands are based on 5% absolute deviation from the target allocation (large allocations), or 25% relative deviation from the target allocation (small allocations).
 If the target allocation for an asset is 60%, then the absolute deviation threshold would trigger rebalancing when the asset's weight in the portfolio hits 65% or 55%.
 If the target allocation for an asset is 10%, then the relative deviation threshold would trigger rebalancing when the asset's weight in the portfolio hits 12.5% or 7.5%.